29th Infantry Division (United States): Reactivation

 On 23 October 1946, the division was reactivated in Norfolk, Virginia.
 However, its subordinate elements were not fully manned and activated for several years.
 It resumed its National Guard status, seeing weekend and summer training assignments but no major contingencies over the next few years.

 In 1959, the division was reorganized under the Pentomic five battle group division organization.
-Ewing's 29th Infantry Division: A Short History of a Fighting Division says that several Maryland infantry and engineer companies were reorganized to form 1st Med Tank Bn, 115th Armor; the 29th Aviation Company was established; and the 1st Reconnaissance Squadron, 183rd Armor, was established in Virginia as the division's reconnaissance squadron.
+Ewing's 29th Infantry Division: A Short History of a Fighting Division says that several Maryland infantry and engineer companies were reorganized to form 1st Medium Tank Bn, 115th Armor; the 29th Aviation Company was established; and the 1st Reconnaissance Squadron, 183rd Armor, was established in Virginia as the division's reconnaissance squadron.

 In 1963, the division was reorganized in accordance with the Reorganization Objective Army Divisions plan, eliminating its regimental commands in favor of brigades.
-The division took command of 1st Brigade, 29th Infantry Division and 2nd Brigade, 29th Infantry Division of the Virginia Army National Guard, as well as 3rd Brigade, 29th Infantry Division of the Maryland Army National Guard.
+The 1st Brigade, 29th Infantry Division and 2nd Brigade, 29th Infantry Division were from the Virginia Army National Guard, and the 3rd Brigade, 29th Infantry Division from the Maryland Army National Guard.
 The division continued its service in the National Guard under this new organization.

 In 1968, in the middle of the Vietnam War, the Army inactivated several National Guard and Reserve divisions as part of a realignment of resources.
 The 29th Infantry Division was one of the divisions inactivated.
 During that time, the division's subordinate units were reassigned to other National Guard divisions.
 1st Brigade was inactivated, while 2nd Brigade was redesignated as the 116th Infantry Brigade, and the 3rd Brigade was redesignated as 3rd Brigade, 28th Infantry Division.

 On 6 June 1984, 40 years after the landings on Omaha Beach, the Army announced that it would reactivate the 29th Infantry Division, organized as a light infantry division, as part of a reorganization of the National Guard.
 On 30 September 1985, the division was reactivated at Fort Belvoir, Virginia, with units from the Virginia Army National Guard (VAARNG) and Maryland Army National Guard (MDARNG).
 The 116th Infantry Brigade was redesignated the 1st Brigade, 29th Division, while the 58th Infantry Brigade became the 3rd Brigade.
 That year, the division also received its distinctive unit insignia.